Francis P. Garvan-John M. Olin Medal

-So how does such a busy, accomplished chemist stay on top of her lab, research, fellowships, and committees and still have time to tap her troubles away?
-Again, Parker points to those around her.
-“I’ve always been lucky in that my family encouraged me to do whatever I wanted to do,” she says.
-“I am also lucky to have wonderful friends, several of them from my childhood and also some from more recent times, and most of them are as busy as I am.”
+Giordan received a bachelor’s degree in chemistry from Rutgers University in 1975 and a Ph.D. in physical organic chemistry from the University of Maryland in 1980.
+After that, she was off to Germany for an Alexander von Humboldt postdoctoral fellowship at the University of Frankfurt.

-But, naturally, she says, “it’s easier if the work is also fun.”
+Former ACS president William F. Carroll sums up his experience with this award-winning dynamo.
+“To know Judy Giordan is to experience a type and volume of energy undocumented by physics.
+She is unrelenting in her efforts to support initiatives on behalf of science.
+She is personable, knowledgeable, and a master at getting good work done.”

-Parker will present the award address before the Division of Organic Chemistry.
+Giordan will present the award address before the Division of Business Development & Management.

 Join the conversation